null

 Mar 27th 2024

 Santi S/shutterstock Heat is necessary for internal combustion, but too much heat can also wreak havoc on your diesel engine.
 Extreme temperatures change the shape of crucial components, causing them to crack or rub against each other, increasing tension and structural damage.
-It als …
+It also changes the c …

 The History of Diesel Engines: Everything You Need to Know